cerebral/overmind/packages/overmind-website/guides/intermediate/02_routing.md

 ## Set up the app

 Before we go into the router we want to set up the application.
 We have some state helping us express the UI explained above.
-In addition we have four actions which we will define using the **operators** API.
+In addition we have three actions.

 1. **showHomePage** tells our application to set the current page to *home*
 2. **showUsersPage** tells our application to set the current page to *users* and fetches the users as well
-3. **showUserModal** tells our application to show the modal by setting an id of a user passed to the action
+3. **showUserModal** tells our application to show the modal by setting an id of a user passed to the action.
+This action will also handle the switching of tabs later
-4. **changeUserModalTab** tells our application to change the current tab of the user modal using the passed index

 ```marksy
 h(Example, { name: "guide/routing/setup" })
 ```

-We are not going into details on exactly how the state is set and how the data is fetched, that is the beauty of having a declarative concept to describe logic.
-We can talk about logic without implementing.

 ## Initialize the router

 **Page js** is pretty straight forward.
 We basically want to map a url to trigger an action.
 To get started let us first add Page js as an effect and let us take the opportunity to create a custom API.
-We want to pass the params to our actions:
+When a url triggers we want to pass the params of the route to the action linked to the route:

 ```marksy
 h(Example, { name: "guide/routing/effect" })